-Keep Memories Alive – Keep memories alive & e-mail a paragraph, poem, art or short story with a photo and tribute about the special adoptee you know that didn’t survive adoption, or an adoptee who’s incarcerated.
+Keep Memories Alive – Keep memories alive & write a paragraph, poem, art or short story with a photo and tribute about the special adoptee you know that didn’t survive adoption, or an adoptee who’s incarcerated.
 Paint a memory rock, decorating it with your loved ones name, favorite thing or quote.
-We will share it on our Facebook October 30th in their honor.
-Email: firstname.lastname@example.org
+Tag us on our Facebook October 30th in their honor.

 Wear A Yellow Flower – Wear a yellow flower and spark conversations of what the yellow flower represents in your work, home and with friends & family.

-Share A Tribute – Email a paragraph with your photo if you’re an adoptee who would like to share a tribute to honor the lost adoptees, and/or all you have lost in adoption.
-Email: email@example.com
+Share A Tribute – Share a paragraph with your photo if you’re an adoptee who would like to share a tribute to honor the lost adoptees, and/or all you have lost in adoption.
+Tag our Facebook page.

 Events – Schedule and dedicate an event on Facebook for a walk, hike, dinner, lunch, sit in the park for October 30th in your community or with your Adoptees Connect group or others as a way to honor those who didn’t survive adoption and to recognize adoption loss.
 Do you have a special place or a reminder of someone you lost to adoption?
 Visit this place and set aside some time to remember your loved one.
-Be sure to tag our official Adoptee Remembrance Day – Oct 30th page on Facebook, as well as add us to co-host your events.
+Be sure to tag our official Adoptee Remembrance Day – Oct 30th page on Facebook, as well as post your events in our events on our Facebook page.

 Write an Article – Consider writing an article about adoptees who didn’t survive adoption or those who died at the hands of their adopters.
 How has this impacted you and the world of adoption?
-Share the link with us, we will share it on our Facebook page on October 30th.
+Tag us, we will share it on our Facebook page on October 30th.